yamcs/yamcs/docs/server-manual/administration/logging.rst

 #.
 A FileHandler defines the properties used for logging to ``/opt/yamcs/log/yamcs-server.log.x``.
 The FileHandler in this configuration applies a rotation 20MB with a maximum of 50 files.
 The theoretic maximum of disk space is therefore 1GB.
 The most recent log file can be found at ``/opt/yamcs/log/yamcs-server.log.0``.
 Note that when Yamcs Server is restarted the log files will always rotate even if ``yamcs-server.log.0`` had not yet reached 20MB.

 This configuration logs messages coming from ``org.yamcs`` loggers at maximum FINE level.
 Each handler may apply a further level restriction.
 This is applied after the former level restriction.
 For example the above FileHandler has level ALL, however it will never print messages more verbose than FINE.

+For specific use cases, Yamcs includes a few custom loggers:

+.. rubric:: ``org.yamcs.logging.SyslogHandler``

+Writes to syslogd over UDP with messages formatted according to RFC 3164 (BSD syslog).

+The formatting of this handler cannot be modified, and does not include full stacktrace information.

+``org.yamcs.logging.SyslogHandler.level``
+   Minimum level of loggable messages.
+Default: ALL.

+``org.yamcs.logging.SyslogHandler.host``
+    Syslog host.
+Defaults to loopback.

+``org.yamcs.logging.SyslogHandler.port``
+    Syslog port.
+Default: 514.

+``org.yamcs.logging.SyslogHandler.facility``
+    Syslog facility.
+Default: 1 (= user-level messages)

+.. rubric:: ``org.yamcs.logging.WatchedFileHandler``

+Handler that watches the file that it is logging to.
+When that file is deleted, the handler will close and reopen a new file with the same name.
+This handler is designed to be used with programs like ``logrotate`` that take care of log rotation outside of the JVM.
+Without the watch functionality, log messages would just continue to be written to the old (rotated) file.

+``org.yamcs.logging.WatchedFileHandler.level``
+      Minimum level of loggable messages.
+Default: ALL.

+``org.yamcs.logging.WatchedFileHandler.filename``
+      Name of the file that is logged to.
+Default: yamcs.log

+``org.yamcs.logging.WatchedFileHandler.filter``
+     Instance of ``java.util.logging.Filter``.
+Default: unfiltered

+``org.yamcs.logging.WatchedFileHandler.formatter``
+     Instance of ``java.util.logging.Formatter``.
+Default: ``java.util.logging.XMLFormatter``